tomwillfixit/noobernetes/README.md

 # Summary

-This is a fairly quick and clean way to install a local Kubernetes, deploy a simple microservice example,verify it works and tear it down.
+This is a fairly quick and clean way to install a local Kubernetes, deploy a simple microservice example, verify it works and tear it down.
+Since microk8s has packaged up multiple versions of Kubernetes you could script this to verify your compose files work against multiple versions of Kubernetes.